aut0exec/aut0exec/README.md

 - 👋 Hi, I’m @aut0exec
-- 👀 I’m interested in cyber security, penetration testing, Linux, Networking, Perl, Bash, C, vulnerability research, reverse engineering, hardware hacking.
+- 👀 I’m interested in cyber security, penetration testing, Linux, Networking, Perl, Bash, C, vulnerability research, reverse engineering, hardware hacking, network infrastructure services.
 If it's runs on 1's and 0's I'm probably interested in it!
 - 🌱 I’m currently learning anything and everything I can but specifically working on PNPT from TCM.
 - 💞️ I’m looking to collaborate on Perl projects to continue to become better with the language or anything else that peaks the interest!